I’m Overly Sensitive

 Developing your artistic side is another way to grab hold of your sensitivity and use it or something positive.
 One thing about sensitive people is that they are in touch with their creativity.
 You can harness all the emotions you feel and create a powerful piece of art in any form.
 It doesn’t matter whether you paint, write, sing or do something else.
 What you’ll release will be breathtaking and effective.

-Now you know a wee bit more about sensitive people and their uniqueness.
+Now you know a wee bit more about people with high sensitivity and their uniqueness.
 You know that you are someone special who has to learn to tame the sensitivity reactions and use all of them for positive purposes.
 You should find that you are more content these days because you have learned to master techniques.